vkom56000/cse15l-lab-reports/lab1.md

 ![](command.png)

-I learnt ls method is used to list the files in the directory.
-The addition of the -l makes it so that the files are formatted laterally.
-The -a makes it so that even the hidden files are displayed.
-The -t makes it so that the times and dates of the files are displayed and also used to sort the files.
+I learnt `ls` method is used to list the files in the directory.
+The addition of the `-l` makes it so that the files are formatted laterally.
+The `-a` makes it so that even the hidden files are displayed.
+The `-t` makes it so that the times and dates of the files are displayed and also used to sort the files.

-Thus the ls - lat lists all the files in a lateral format with the hidden files that have dots and the times of the files.
+Thus the `ls -lat` lists all the files in a lateral format with the hidden files that have dots and the times of the files.

 Some other commands that are useful are:
-* cp: The cp command copies a file into the home direcotry.
+* `cp`: The cp command copies a file into the home direcotry.
-* mkdir: The mkdir command creates a new directory in the current location.
+* `mkdir`: The mkdir command creates a new directory in the current location.
-* pwd: The pwd command prints the working directory.
+* `pwd`: The pwd command prints the working directory.
-* cd: The cd command changes the current directory to the given path.
+* `cd`: The cd command changes the current directory to the given path.
-* cat: which displays the files
+* `cat`: which displays the files

 You can use these commands create new directories to organize files.